InteractiveComputerGraphics/blender-sequence-loader/README.md

 ## 2. Build & Install

-1. If you prefer to make this as a blender addon
+1. Build manually

-Then you can create a zip file of this entire folder, it should work fine.
-Then you can install it by add this zip file to blender add-on system.
+    Clone the project as mentioned above, then create a zip file of this entire folder.

-2. Or you can run directly

-Copy the code from `blender_script.py` and modify the line `path = "C:\\Users\\hui\\Desktop\\blendertool\\"` to the path to this directory.
-Then run it in blender script.

-3. Or you can directly download the addon from [release](https://graphics.rwth-aachen.de:9000/hhui/blendertool/-/releases) page.
+2. Download directly the addon from [release](https://graphics.rwth-aachen.de:9000/hhui/blendertool/-/releases) page.

+After have the .zip file, install it using blender addon system.

-Note: For 1. and 3. option, don't forget to remove old addon, before add new version addon to blender.
-(Actually, I not very sure about this, but I think this would be better)
+Note: don't forget to remove old addon, before add new version addon to blender.
+(Actually, I not very sure if it's necessary, but I think this would be better)

 ## 3. How to use